To protect public safety by ensuring the competency and integrity of licensed real estate appraisers and registered Appraisal Management Companies.

 In 1989, Title XI of the federal Financial Institutions Reform, Recovery and Enforcement Act was adopted by congress mandating states to license and certify real estate appraisers who appraise property for federally related transactions.
 The federal law was enacted as a result of the savings and loan disaster.

 In response to the federal mandate, the Real Estate Appraisers Licensing and Certification Law was enacted by the California Legislature in 1990 (AB 527, Chapter 491 of 1990).
-OREA was established within the Business, Transportation and Housing Agency, and charged with developing and implementing a real estate appraiser licensing and certification program compliant with the federal mandate.
+BREA was established within the Business, Transportation and Housing Agency, and charged with developing and implementing a real estate appraiser licensing and certification program compliant with the federal mandate.

-OREA, which is entirely funded by licensing fees, is a single program comprised of two core components, licensing and enforcement.
+BREA, which is entirely funded by licensing fees, is a single program comprised of two core components, licensing and enforcement.